What is a Plugin in WordPress?Delower Hossain

 2. WordPress website can have many or zero Active plugins.
 Most websites have 10-30 Plugins active depending on site needs.

-3. Allows you to extend Website features beyond standard WordPress site.
+3. Allows you to extend Website features beyond the standard WordPress site.

 4. Allows you to create almost any kind of website by extending features.
 For Example eCommerce Website, Social Network, Community Forums etc.